RochelleLundy/INFX-551-Spring2017/DataCleaning/CleaningProcess-RecycleReport_Tacoma_2013.md

 - Mass edit cells in column ﻿Material
 - Mass edit cells in column ﻿Material

-Remove "/" character from cell values and replace with "or"
+Remove "." character from text values in Material column
-- Text transform on cells in column ﻿Material using expression grel:value.replace("/", " or ")

-Adjust resulting value in cell where "or" not appropriate
-- Edit single cell on row 28, column ﻿Material

-Check for and trim whitespaces from all values by column
 - Text transform on cells in column ﻿Material using expression grel:value.replace(".","")

+Check for and trim whitespaces from values by column
 - Text transform on cells in column ﻿Material using expression value.trim()
 - Text transform on cells in column Tons using expression value.trim()